ABOUT CHCSA

 Kenny Low is a highly accomplished leader deeply committed to education and social innovation.
 Presently, he serves as the Executive Director at CHCSA, since 2015, and concurrently as the Managing Director of O School Ltd, a role he has held since the same year.

 Kenny’s academic journey reflects his dedication to lifelong learning.
 He holds a Bachelor of Business degree, majoring in Applied Economics, from Nanyang Technological University of Singapore.
 His passion for education excellence led him to pursue Master of Education in Leadership and Policy from Monash University, Australia.
-Currently, Kenny is further expanding his horizons with a Master of Digital Management from Teesside University.
+In 2024, Kenny completed a second Master of Digital Management from Teesside University with Distinction.

 In 2009, Kenny continue his educational pursuit founding Little Big Pre-School, delivering early childhood education to middle-income Singapore families.